Free Resources Page Header

 Your free score report, which includes your numerical scaled score, will be posted to your dashboard ten business days following your exam date.
 This report can be accessed for free for thirty days.
 We recommend saving this report for your records.
 After thirty days, you can access your score report by purchasing an Individual Score Report.

-The free score report posted to your dashboard includes only your scaled score and pass/fail status.
+The free score report posted to your dashboard includes only your scaled score and score status.
 If you would like additional diagnostic feedback on your exam performance, you may purchase a Performance Feedback Report.
 This report provides detailed diagnostics on your performance and is broken down by content area, body system, and section.

 What if I want to be licensed in another jurisdiction?